kyanvasu/kanvas-site/docs/kanvas-packages/workflows/rules.md

              '0');
 ```

-3. In the rules_actions table
-Here you going to insert the actions that the rule will execute if is successful.
-This actions are the PDF and the ADF. <i>Note the rules_workflow_actions_id is a foreing key of rules_workflow_actions no the actions</i >
+1. Set the actions to execute if the rule is successful,
 ```sql
 INSERT INTO `rules_actions`
             (`id`,